Whale Watching San Ignacio Lagoon: Where the Gray Whales Call the Shots

 Gray Whales Today: A Conservation Success Story

 Today, this lagoon is a UNESCO World Heritage Site and a protected sanctuary for the Pacific gray whale.
-It’s a safe haven where almost thousand whales return every year, many whale mommas bringing their babies right up to the boats, teaching them that humans are friends, not foes.
+It’s a whale haven where almost a thousand individuals return every year.
+Many whale mommas bring their babies right up to the boats, teaching them that humans are friends, not foes.
 It’s an incredible tradition that has been passed down through generations of both whales and humans.

 Ethical and Respectful Whale Watching in San Ignacio Lagoon in Baja California Sur

-To keep our whale watching trips in San Ignacio Lagoon ethical and sustainable, we adhere to the guidelines set by the the Biosphere Reserve regulations:
+To keep our whale watching trips in San Ignacio Lagoon ethical and sustainable, we adhere to the Biosphere Reserve regulations:

 • Only licensed boats are allowed in the lagoon (permitted by CONANP and licensed by SEMARNAT)